 What is harassment?

-Harassment is defined as verbal, written, or physical conduct related to one’s protected-class identity that unreasonably interferes with an individual’s work or academic performance or creates an intimidating or hostile work or educational environment.
+Harassment is defined as verbal, written, or physical conduct whether online or in-person related to one’s protected-class identity that unreasonably interferes with an individual’s work or academic performance or creates an intimidating or hostile work, educational or living environment.

-- Identity-based jokes or comments that are unwelcome
+- Identity-based jokes or comments that create a hostile environment

 - Being treated differently based on identity